kevincjackson/algorithms/algorithms.md

 | 64 | 18,446,744,073,709,551,616 | 18 quintillion, 10^18 | - | Long, Double |

 ## Learning
 - If you're stuck for 25 minutes on a problem, stop and look up the answer.
 You probably don't have domain knowledge.
 This will prevent you from being stuck for hours, when you just don't have the the knowledge you need.
+After you learn the answer, test yourself using timed intervals on you're new knowledge.

 ## Writing Code
 - Make sure to walk the code with concrete values.
 Pretend you are the compiler, parser, evaluator.